 While the bulk of the updates in version 1.4 focused on improving and streamlining the core functionality of the plugin.
 As a user, the most significant change that you will notice is the redesigned Block Visibility settings page.

-The design for the original settings page was based off design concepts for what a future WordPress admin interface might look like done back in 2019.
+The design for the original settings page was based on design concepts for what a future WordPress admin interface might look like done back in 2019.
 For the new version, inspiration was taken from the Jetpack settings panels to simplify the header design and add an informational footer.
 That said, we will maintain a close eye on whatever direction WordPress core takes.
 It’s important that the settings page feels as “WordPress-y” as possible.

 - Preliminary compatibility with Full Site Editing (Requires the Gutenberg plugin and a theme that is Full Site Editing compatible)